PaddlePaddle/FastDeploy/docs/best_practices/ERNIE-4.5-0.3B-Paddle.md

 ```
 Notes:
 1. Usually, no additional parameters need to be set, but CUDAGraph will generate some additional memory overhead, which may need to be adjusted in some scenarios with limited memory.
 For detailed parameter adjustments, please refer to [GraphOptimizationBackend](../parameters.md) for related configuration parameter descriptions
-2. When CUDAGraph is enabled, only single-card inference is supported, that is, `--tensor-parallel-size 1`
+2. When CUDAGraph is enabled, if running with multi-GPUs TP>1, `--enable-custom-all-reduce` must be specified at the same time.
-3. When CUDAGraph is enabled, it is not supported to enable `Chunked Prefill` and `Prefix Caching` at the same time
+3. When CUDAGraph is enabled, the scenario of `max-model-len > 32768` is not currently supported.

 #### 2.2.6 Rejection Sampling
 **Idea:**